piccolomo/plotext/readme/settings.md

 ## Plot Size

 By default the plot size adapts to the dimensions of the terminal.
-To change this behavior, use the following functions:
+To change this behavior, use the following methods:

-- `plot_size(width, height)` to set the **plot size** to the desired `width` and `height`, in units of character dimensions.
+- `plot_size()` to set the **plot size** to the desired `width` and `height`, in units of character dimensions.

 - `limit_size()` to set, whatever or not, to **limit the plot size to the terminal dimensions**.
 It requires to Boolean (one for each dimension) and it is only available for the main figure and not for its subplots, if present, and should be used before `plot_size()`.

 - In a matrix of subplot, the final widths / heights will be the same for each column / row and, by default, their *maximum* is taken.
-If `take_min()` is called, the minimum is considered instead.
+If `take_min()` is called, the *minimum* is considered instead.
 This method is available to all subplots levels.

 Here are some other useful functions: